ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 As this response cannot be encrypted, it might not reach the client.
 A client cannot rely on the oblivious gateway resource using this problem type.
-A client might also be configured to disregard responses that are not encapsulated on the basis that they might be subject to observation or modification by an Oblivious Relay Resource.
+A client might also be configured to disregard responses that are not encapsulated on the basis that they might be subject to observation or modification by an oblivious relay resource.
 A client might manage the risk of an outdated key configuration using a heuristic approach whereby it periodically refreshes its key configuration if it receives a response with an error status code that has not been encapsulated.